railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 You can configure the following information:-

-- *Name* : A name for the Salary Rule Category
+- *Name* : A name for the Salary Rule Category.
 - *Code* : A code for the Salary Rule Category.
 It must be unique.
 - *Parent* : It is used to create hierarchy for reporting purpose.